Elisha Cook Jr.: Personal life

 Cook was married to singer Mary Gertrude Dunckley (known professionally as Mary Lou Cook of the popular vocal quartet The Merry Macs) from 1928 until their divorce on November 4, 1941.
 He then married Illinois native Elvira Ann (Peggy) McKenna in 1943.
-The couple were married for twenty-five years until they formally divorced in Inyo County, California, in February 1968.
+They were married for 25 years until they formally divorced in Inyo County, California in February 1968.
 They remarried on December 30, 1971.
-Their second marriage lasted another nineteen years until Peggy's death on December 23, 1990.
-Various references about Cook state that he had no children from his marriages; yet, his army enlistment record of 1942 documents his marital status as "Divorced, with dependents," which suggests he may have had a child or children with his first wife, or been responsible for the well-being of others.
+Their second marriage lasted another 19 years until Peggy's death on December 23, 1990.
+Various references about Cook state that he had no children from his marriages; yet his army enlistment record of 1942 documents his marital status as "Divorced, with dependents," which suggests he may have had a child or children with his first wife, or been responsible for the well-being of others.

 Cook never became part of the Hollywood social scene, which he held in low regard.
 His slight build and calm demeanor belied his offscreen status as a rugged outdoorsman.
 He resided for many years in Bishop, California, but he typically spent his summers at Lake Sabrina in the Sierra Nevada.
 According to John Huston, who in 1941 directed him in The Maltese Falcon:

 [Cook] lived alone up in the High Sierra, tied flies and caught golden trout between films.
 When he was wanted in Hollywood, they sent word up to his mountain cabin by courier.
 He would come down, do a picture, and then withdraw again to his retreat.

 Death

-Elisha Cook, Jr. died of a stroke at age 91, on May 18, 1995, at a nursing home in Big Pine, California.
+Cook died of a stroke at age 91, on May 18, 1995, at a nursing home in Big Pine, California.
 He was the last surviving member of the main cast of The Maltese Falcon.